Icinga/icinga2/doc/7-icinga-template-library.md

 ftp_jail           | **Optional.** Hide output from TCP socket. ftp_maxbytes       | **Optional.** Close connection once more than this number of bytes are received. ftp_delay          | **Optional.** Seconds to wait between sending string and polling for response. ftp_certificate    | **Optional.** Minimum number of days a certificate has to be valid.
-1st value is number of days for warning, 2nd is critical (if not specified: 0) - seperated by comma. ftp_ssl            | **Optional.** Use SSL for the connection.
+1st value is number of days for warning, 2nd is critical (if not specified: 0) -- separated by comma. ftp_ssl            | **Optional.** Use SSL for the connection.
 Defaults to false. ftp_wtime          | **Optional.** Response time to result in warning status (seconds). ftp_ctime          | **Optional.** Response time to result in critical status (seconds).